 I’ll stop there, as I’ve just finished listening to the episode about boundaries – the gist being to set some.

-As my boundary fence will be a big one to keep out too much knowledge of all my son’s nooks and crannies and ins and outs, it is very feasible you will come to know way more about my son than I do in the coming months.
+As my boundary fence will need to be a big one to keep out too much knowledge of all my son’s nooks and crannies and ins and outs, it is very feasible you will come to know way more about my son than I do in the coming months.

 And if you love me, really love me, let’s keep it that way.